McDonald's ice cream machine: Reception and reputation

 The McDonald's version of the Taylor C602 is notorious for reliability issues, and has since become an internet meme. iFixit identified overheating issues when creating liquid ice cream or shutting down the machines completely and accused Taylor of maliciously writing vague error codes to increase repair sales.
 In 2000, an internal McDonald's survey reported that a quarter of restaurants' machines were nonfunctional.

 In 2017, three women attacked a McDonald's employee in Florida after learning that the machine was broken, leading to support from some Internet users.
 The McDonald's Twitter account referenced the reliability of the machines in August 2020, joking that the company had a "joke about our soft serve machine" but worried that "it won't work".

 In October 2020, the independently operated website McBroken was launched to track whether the ice cream machine at every McDonald's is currently working or not, displaying the status on a map of the locations.
 The site operates by using the McDonald's online ordering system to submit a request for an ice cream sundae at each location every thirty minutes, and then checking whether the order is accepted or rejected as currently unavailable.
 The website was endorsed by McDonald's US vice president of communications, David Tovar, who tweeted that "Only a true @McDonalds fan would go to these lengths to help customers get our delicious ice cream!"
 The site later partnered with Jack in the Box to advertise them as an alternative to McDonald's in 2022.

 In July 2021, the Federal Trade Commission began a preliminary investigation into Taylor over device repair and diagnostics restrictions as part of a Biden administration push for right-to-repair legislation.
-In October 2024, the US Copyright Office granted a copyright exemption allowing for franchisees to repair retail-level food preparation equipment, including McDonald's ice cream machines.
+In October 2024, the US Copyright Office granted a copyright exemption allowing franchisees to repair retail-level food preparation equipment, including McDonald's ice cream machines.